UP cops nab 4 for beef smuggling on Delhi border, mull action under NSA | Law-Order

 - India

-Four men from western Uttar Pradesh have been arrested at the Delhi border here on charges of beef smuggling, with the Noida Police considering invoking the stringent National Security Act (NSA) in the case, officials said Monday.
+Four men from western Uttar Pradesh were arrested at the Delhi border here on charges of beef smuggling, with the Noida police considering invoking the stringent National Security Act in the case, officials said Monday.

-Three of the accused were held late Sunday night at the Sector 62 roundabout after a pick-up van was intercepted and checked by the police, leading to recovery of 150 kg of beef from it, the officials said.
+Three of the accused were held late Sunday night at the Sector 62 roundabout after a pick-up van was intercepted and checked by police, leading to the recovery of 1,500 kg of beef, a statement said.
+An earlier statement had put the quantity of beef at 150 kg.

 Additional Deputy Commissioner of Police (Noida) Ranvijay Singh said three accused were held Sunday night while the fourth, who had managed to escape, was arrested by officials of the local Sector 58 police station on Monday morning after a gunfight.

-"The pick-up van intercepted by the police had beef in large quantity.
+“The pick-up van intercepted by police had beef in large quantity.
 Three of the van occupants were arrested immediately.
-They were identified as Sajjad, Rizwan and Sirajuddin – all residents of Dasna in Ghaziabad district," Singh said.
+They were identified as Sajjad, Rizwan and Sirajuddin--all residents of Dasna in Ghaziabad district,” Singh said.

-"During initial probe they told the police that are engaged in illegal slaughtering of cows and selling the beef at the Ghazipur market in Delhi," the officer said.
+“During initial probe, they told police that they are engaged in illegal slaughtering of cows and selling the beef at the Ghazipur market in Delhi,” the officer said.

-"As for these four arrestees, the police would ensure strictest action against them and if required charges under the National Security Act would also be imposed on them," Singh said.
+“As for these four arrestees, police would ensure strictest action against them and if required, charges under the National Security Act will also be imposed on them,” Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)